Web Key IT’s 16 Steps

 Software Needed

-In order to follow the process the following software is recommended.
-All the listed software in this section are open sources and free of charge.
+To follow the process, the following software is recommended.
+All the listed software in this section is open source and free of charge.

 Google Chrome Extensions: